syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/How-to/Render-TreeGrid-Server-side.md

 documentation: ug
 ---

-# Rendering the TreeGrid using TreeGrid properties in server-side
+# Rendering the TreeGrid using TreeGridProperties in server-side

-The TreeGridProperties helps to render the TreeGrid control in server-side.
+The `TreeGridProperties` helps to render the TreeGrid control in server-side.

-The following code example which will explain to render the TreeGrid control in server-side.
+The following code example explains how to render the TreeGrid control in server-side.

 {% tabs %}